Ruben35/Development-Methodologies-Web/README.md

 Its functionality, advantages, components or stages are explained for each methodology and, above all, it is about explaining **what type of projects are adapted to each one** for greater feasibility.

-The raison d'être of this project is that people who are in the process of starting a technology project have an **easily accessible site** that concentrates various options for methodologies and makes it **easier to choose** one of them.
+The raison d'être of this project is that people who are in the process of starting a technology project could have an **easily accessible site** that concentrates various options for methodologies and makes it **easier to choose** one of them.

 <div align="center">